 I usually take at least 2 pairs of shoes and alternate between them.
 Be sure to give your feet a break, see a show or take a day to just rest at the pool.

 SWIMSUITS– Don’t forget your suits!
-You are traveling to some of the hottest areas within the US.
 You are going to want to take a nice cool dip in the pool or relax in the hot tub after a long day at Disney.

 SUNDRESS– Make sure to pack a couple of Dresses with you for the nicer dinners or to just feel pretty!